dugy-jha/MIPL-parser/mirasys_docs/mirasys-vms-admin-guide/os-compatibility-1.md

 X

-Windows Server 2025

--

-X

-X

-X

-X

-Make sure that the “Desktop Experience” and “Media Foundation” features are activated for Windows server operating systems.
+Make sure that the “Desktop Experience” and “Media Foundation” features is activated for Windows server operating systems.

 Pagination
 Previous page